alicious/lostincolorspace/README.md

 ### Paint It Forward ###
+*2-?
+Players*
+*2 blinks per player, plus 2 extra*

 SET UP:
 * Give each player a primary/chip pair
-* Put two randmom goals in the middle of the table
+* Put two random goals in the middle of the table
 * Randomly choose a start player
-* All other players convert their paint chips to random goals and add them to the goals already on the table, optionally changing a goal to a new random goal as they do so.
+* All other players convert their paint chips to random goals and add them to the goals already on the table
+* Each player may choose to randomize one goal

 GAME PLAY:
 Play passes clockwise around the table.
 Each turn follows these steps in order:
 1. Double click a goal (optional).
 You may not click the most recently tested goal.
-2. Perform exactly one mix in by retrieving the paint chip and touching its intake face to a primary.
+2. Touch the paint chip's intake face to a primary.
 3. Dock at a goal.
-If successful, remove the goal and set aside as your point, then take another turn immediately (but skip step 1).
+If the chip shows a match, remove the goal and set it aside as your point, then take another turn immediately (but skip step 1).
 Otherwise, leave the chip docked and pass the turn to your left.

 **note** steps 2 & 3 are mandatory, only 1 is optional